cta-observatory/magic-cta-pipe/magicctapipe/scripts/lst1_magic/README.md

 ## High level analysis

 The folder [Notebooks](https://github.com/cta-observatory/magic-cta-pipe/tree/master/notebooks) contains Jupyter notebooks to perform checks on the IRF, to produce theta2 plots and SEDs.
+Note that the notebooks run with gammapy v0.20 or higher, therefore another conda environment is needed to run them, since the MAGIC+LST-1 pipeline at the moment depends on v0.19.